-We are focused on the development of therapeutics that improve functional outcomes for patients suffering from age-related diseases.
+We are focused on the development of therapeutics that improve functional outcomes for patients suffering from age-related diseases, including severe respiratory failure in patients suffering from COVID-19.
 Our goal is to build Biophytis into a leading biotechnology company focused on targeting biological resilience pathways that slow the degenerative processes associated with age-related disease progression in order to improve the lives of millions of patients that have limited or no treatment options.
 We currently plan to develop our drug candidates and then seek licensing and/or partnership opportunities for further clinical development through regulatory approval and commercialization.
 To achieve our goal, we are pursuing the following strategies: